brognilucas/todo/README.md

 The backend would still require to have extended coverage, including `Integration Tests` as the next step.

-### Next steps
-- Adding Open API documentation
-- Migrating JDBC from repository to a ORM
-- Implement helper classes for the integration tests
-- Create dedicated docker setup for Integration tests
-- Dockerize application

 ### Running

 #### Pre requisites